-Perhaps unsurprisingly, it was the clubs with the most followers – Arsenal, Chelsea, Liverpool, and Manchester United – that lost the largest numbers, losing 7013,107 between them.
-That accounts for 68% of the total number of followers lost by the entire league.
+Perhaps unsurprisingly it was the clubs with the most followers – Arsenal, Chelsea, Liverpool, and Manchester United – that lost the largest numbers, losing 707,998 between them.
+That accounts for just under 70% of the total number of followers lost by the entire league.

-At the opposite end of the table, Watford had the lowest percentage drop, with their count only decreasing by 0.58% (2,579).
+At the opposite end of the table, Watford had the lowest percentage drop, with their count only decreasing by 0.36% (1,592).
 Huddersfield Town lost the fewest followers and were the only team to only suffer a three-figure drop (927, or 0.62%).

 The news shouldn’t impact clubs too much, as most have seen steady rises again following the initial purge.
 I’d also be surprised if any of the teams take follower counts too seriously as a judge of success on social media.

 If anything, teams should now be starting to see slight improvements in the levels of engagement they receive, given that the accounts that have been deleted were less likely to be responding or retweeting.
 A cause for concern would be a drop in engagement percentages, as it suggests most of their interactions weren’t coming from actual fans.